syncfusion-content/wpf-docs/wpf/DataGrid/Conditional-Styling.md

 ### Conditional styling of group summary row using converter

-The appearance of group summary row can be customized conditionally based on summary value by using ‘converter’, where converter returns the value based on summary value.
+The appearance of `group summary row` can be customized conditionally based on `summary value` by using `converter`, where `converter` returns the value based on `summary value`.

 {% tabs %}
 {% highlight xaml %}